Conni Shelnut & AP list

 43. As a prospective 21st century college graduate, you will enter a

 workforce and live in a society with an increasingly global perspective.
-How

 will your current knowledge of international issues and cultures influence